aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 }
 {{< /highlight >}}

-## **Using Scan Gap for 1D and 2D Barcode Scanning**
+## **Managing Scan Gap during 1D and 2D Barcode Scanning**
-To perform preliminary scanning of large 1D barcodes and some 2D barcodes, such as *PDF417*, *QR Code*, or *Aztec*, scanning with a gap of a few lines is usually applied.
-This approach allows avoiding excessively long scanning and speeding up the recognition process.
-In ***Aspose.BarCode for Java***, the scan gap can be set using a special method called *setAllowDetectScanGap*.
-However, in cases when large and small barcodes are placed close to each other, this setting can result in a refusal to read barcodes of smaller sizes.
-Disabling this parameter allows successfully reading such combinations of barcode labels albeit at the expense of recognition speed.
+To conduct preliminary detection of large-sized 1D and some 2D symbologies, such as *QR Code*, *PDF417*, or *Aztec*, barcode scanning can be applied with a gap of several lines.
+This option is intended to avoid unaccaptably long scanning and allows speeding up the decoding process. ***Aspose.BarCode for Java*** supports a special method called *setAllowDetectScanGap* to enable the scan gap.
+However, if large-sized and tiny barcodes are displayed in an image close to each other, applying this recognition option can lead to a failure to read smaller-sized barcode.
+When this option is not enabled, reading such combinations of barcodes can be executed successfully at the expense of recognition speed.

-The following code sample explains how to customizr the scan gap while reading the source image given below as an example.
+The following code snippet shows how to adjust the scan gap.

 <p align="center"><img src="code128_big_and_small.png" width="25%" height="25%"></p>